PFA-Scratchpad/quiz-overflow/README.md

 npm run build
 ```

-Create a `.env` file in the root directory of the project to store the ElephanQL database URI.
+Create a `.env` file in the root directory of the project to store the ElephantQL database URI.
 Please ask @john-li7 for the creds.

 ```